abidavidson/abidavidson/README.md

-Hi 🌈 My name is Abi Davidson and I am a high school senior!
+Hi 🌈 My name is Abi Davidson and I am a high school senior

 🌱 I am looking forward to learning more about coding